 Luis Martín Santos He was born in Larache (Morocco) in 1924 and died in Vitoria in 1964 due to a car accident.
 He studied medicine at the University of Salamanca and received his doctorate from the University of Madrid.
 In 1951 he became director of the psychiatric sanatorium in San Sebastián.
 His novel Tiempo de silencio (Seix Barral, 1962) is a fundamental work in the history of Spanish literature.
-As other great figures of literature, Martín-Santos shows in it his obsession for turning language into explosive matter.
-His prose, psychological, vertiginous and suggestive, attains its peak in this acclaimed novel which in its time was translated into more than 20 language.
-Because of his early death, Martin-Santos somehow became a kind of mystery.
-But he is not just the author of Tiempo de silencio; we have been able to access his broader work, thanks to the task of compiler scholars and to the author's children.
+His prose, psychological, vertiginous and suggestive, attains its peak in this acclaimed novel which shows his obsession for turning language into explosive matter, and in its time was translated into more than 20 language.
+Because of his early death, Martin-Santos somehow became a mystery and a legend.
+However, he is not just the author of Tiempo de silencio; we have been able to access his broader work, thanks to the task of compiler scholars and to the author's children.
 As a result, several of his texts were collected posthumously, and in 1975 his unfinished novel Tiempo de destrucción appeared in a specialised critical edition.
-In 2022, Galaxia Gutenberg recovered Tiempo de destrucción and published its definitive edition for the first time, for the delight of readers of good literature today.
-LAST TITLES PUBLISHED IN GALAXIA GUTENBERG 2020 El amanecer podrido -relatos con Juan Benet- (The rotten dawn -stories with Juan Benet-) 2022 Tiempo de silencio (Time of Silence) -ebook-2022 Tiempo de destrucción - edición definitiva (Time of Destruction - definitive edition) "The low-real is the discovery of a new literary truth.
+In 2022, Galaxia Gutenberg recovered Tiempo de destrucción and published its definitive edition for the first time.
+Galaxia Gutenberg is currently publishing his complete works for the delight of readers of enduring literature.

+LAST TITLES PUBLISHED IN GALAXIA GUTENBERG

+2020 El amanecer podrido -relatos con Juan Benet- (The Ravaged Dawn -stories with Juan Benet-) 2022 Tiempo de destrucción - edición definitiva (Time of Destruction - definitive edition) 2024 Tiempo de silencio (Time of Silence) -Latin America and Illustrated Editions-2024 OCC V. I. Narrativa Breve - Complete Works V. I Short Stories

+The low-real is the discovery of a new literary truth.
 The real element is used in all its unadulterated purity.
 But with a new intention.
-The real is not used in its entirety, but through a selection of the 'more real than real', 'the pure-real', 'the lowreal'.
-Through this selection a special magical-poetic atmosphere is achieved."
-Luis Martín-Santos about "lowrealism"
+The real is not used in its entirety, but through a selection of the 'more real than real', 'the pure-real', 'the low-real'.
+Through this selection a special magicalpoetic atmosphere can be achieved.

+Luis Martín-Santos about

+"lowrealism"